bgroveben/DjangoPlay2Learn/README.md

 !!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!

 BUGS BELOW

+User can choose any username on Review form.

 User records score when the game ends by clicking play again or change settings.
 Add button to record score and redirect to the leaderboard?